 Who is Certified?

 AFS is proud to announce the certification of its members on a regular basis!
-See the complete list of Certified Fisheries Professionals in AFS.
+See the complete list of all Certified Fisheries Professionals in AFS.